Narrator: Carrie Lee Martz

 Publisher: Self-published (2015)

-What I Disliked: Nothing – a fun listen!
+What I Disliked: Nothing – it is an amusing collection of essays!

 What Others Think: